-Community Picks are articles that are sourced by the community.
+Community Picks are posts that are sourced by the community.

 To get access to this feature you first need to earn the Scout privilege (min.
 250 reputation points).
 Only people with the Scout privilege can submit links and are limited to 3 submissions per day.
 Learn more about how to gain reputation points